-We have in place a calming rooms in both key stages specifically designed to provide an alternative environment for any pupil who is upset, distressed or acting in an unsafe manner.
-It is a place where school personnel can take individual children to talk about their concerns or worries or just to calm them down if something has upset or angered them.
+We have in place areas to provide an environment for any pupil who is upset, distressed or acting in an unsafe manner.
+These are places where school personnel can take individual children to talk about their concerns or worries or just to calm them down if something has upset or angered them. e.g. shared area between Reception and Year 1, Learning Mentors room or office behind main entrance.